|To download a PDF of all FAQS, click here

 - working with providers and suppliers regarding requests for error correction, and

 - ensuring the privacy and security of data.

-*Qualified Clinical Data Registries (QCDR) wishing to become quasi qualified entities must fulfill all QE program requirements, with the exception of having access to claims data from other sources.
-Refer to FAQs 8 and 47 for more information about QCDRs and quasi QEs.
+*Qualified Clinical Data Registries (QCDR) wishing to become quasi qualified entities must fulfill all QE program requirements, with the exception of Elements 1E and 2A and, in certain cases, all standards and elements associated with Phase 3 (Element 2B and Standards 4-8).
+Refer to FAQs 8 and 9 for more information about QCDRs and quasi QEs.

 Applicants may self-assess their readiness to apply for QECP certification by reviewing the phased QECP application requirements outlined in the QECP Application Readiness Checklist.

 Since August 2012, CMS has implemented a four-phase minimum requirements review process:

 - Phase 3 (Data Integration and Measures Reporting)

 Detailed information about this review process is available in the QECP Operations Manual and Appendices.
 Additionally, interested applicants may wish to view the recorded QE 101 webinar.

 There is no deadline for submitting applications for Phase 1 and Phase 2 certification; applications are accepted by CMS on a rolling basis.
 However, CMS requires that QEs obtain Phase 3 certification and release their first public performance report within one year of receiving the QE Medicare data.

 No, any entity that satisfactorily meets the eligibility requirements defined in 42 CFR 401.703(a) (either itself or through contracts with other entities) can participate in the QE program.
 CMS has not limited the types of organizations that may serve as qualified entities.
 All organizations that meet the application requirements will be considered without regard to organization type.